acidonper/ocp-serverless-knative-setup/docs/knative-serving.md

 oc label ksvc <service_name> networking.knative.dev/visibility=cluster-local
 ```

 - Default configuration can be changes to create Knative service private by default.
-Anfortunaly currently there is an issue in the Serverless Operator and this is not supported.
+Unfortunately currently there is an issue in the Serverless Operator and this is not supported.
   Issue: https://issues.redhat.com/browse/SRVKS-1154
   GitHub pull request: https://github.com/openshift-knative/serverless-operator/pull/2305